Stress Eating

 • enjoying the deliciousness of it is soothing

-• you promise yourself it’s the last time and you’ll “be good”
+• you promise yourself it’s the last time and you’ll “be good.”

 • feeling guilty about eating for emotional comfort

-When you need quick relief from the stress it’s not like it can wait – you need it as soon as possible!
+When you need quick relief from the stress, it’s not like it can wait – you need it as soon as possible!

-At the same time, stress eating isn’t a solution that lasts and if you’re reading this article, I bet that you know it’s a cycle that repeats despite your best intentions.
+At the same time, stress eating isn’t a solution that lasts and if you’re reading this article, I bet you know it’s a cycle that repeats despite your best intentions.

 You’re probably at the point where you want more than feeling good about your body – you want to own your life!